manticoresoftware/manticoresearch/installer/specification.md

 - Thin/meta versions must build the exact-version package set from the resolved `manticore` package metadata.
 Start with `manticore=<resolved-package-version>`, then follow transitive `Depends:` entries for `manticore-* (= <resolved-package-version>)` packages and request that exact same-version set together.
 The installer must also inspect bounded same-repository `Depends:` entries from those selected packages, such as `manticore-buddy`, `manticore-tzdata`, or similar `manticore-*` dependencies.
 If the currently installed dependency package is absent or does not satisfy the target constraints, add the highest available version satisfying those constraints to the same apt transaction.
 After the transaction, mark split and derived dependency packages as automatically installed with `apt-mark auto`, leaving only the `manticore` meta package as the user-requested manual package.
 - Fat versions whose `manticore` package `Provides`/`Breaks` split packages must request only `manticore=<resolved-package-version>`.
 Apt must be allowed to remove older real split packages that are broken/replaced by the fat package.

+Version metadata parsing must remain compatible with old supported distributions such as Ubuntu 18.04.
+Prefer `apt-cache show --no-all-versions "${package}=${version}"` when inspecting a specific package version, use portable awk/sed expressions, and avoid ambiguous awk exits such as `exit expr ?
+0 : 1`.
+A concrete regression to preserve is `version 17 no-start` on Ubuntu 18.04: `manticore=17.5.1-...` is a thin/meta package and must be installed together with its same-version split dependencies, otherwise apt reports unmet dependencies.

 Distribution-specific repository details are delegated to the `manticore-repo.noarch.deb` package, including Linux Mint handling.